radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 kubectl --namespace=prod apply -f zk-aws.yaml
 ```

+>[!note]
-<mark>Note – if no namespace is used in the Kubernetes cluster, you can omit the --namespace property.</mark>
+> if no namespace is used in the Kubernetes cluster, you can omit the --namespace property.

 ##### Validating the ZooKeeper Service